ecomol/RSE/README.md

 For a quick reference, readers are recommended to download and read the RSE-vignette.pdf to learn how to use the package quickly.
 Further, readers are also encouraged to download and read the R mannual for specific introductions about the functions and the examples demonstrated.

-Note:
-RSE (version 1.2) will be available from CRAN repository soon, users can easily install or update the package in R or RStudio enviornment.

 ------------------------------------------------------------------------------